kysely-org/kysely/README.md

   stars: number
 }

-// Keys are table names.
-interface Database {
+// Keys of this interface are table names. interface Database {
   person: Person
   pet: Pet